vSsongv/Operating_System_PA/README.md

 ### *** Due on 11:59:59pm, June 12 (Friday)***

 ### Goal
-Implement the spinlock and blocking mutex that we learned in the class, and build a multithread-safe ring buffer using your lock primitives.
+Implement the spinlock and blocking mutex that we learned in the class.
+And then, build a multithread-safe ring buffer using those lock primitives.

 ### Problem Specification
-- The template code is so-called lock tester.
-It will test your lock implementation and ring buffer implementation, which are the goal of this project.
-It provides extensive options to test the implemntation in a various way.
-Try to run with `-h` option.
+- The template code contains so-called lock tester.
+It will test your lock and ring buffer implementations, which are the goal of this project.
+The tester provides comprehensive options to test your implemntation in various ways.
+Try run `./lock` with the `-h` option for the list of options.

-- Running with `-l` will test the correctness of your spinlock implementation.
+- The tester running with `-l` verifies the correctness of your spinlock implementation.
 Use `-m` option to test your blocking mutex implementation.
   ```
 	$ ./lock -l
 	$ ./lock -m
 	```

+- To pass the tester you need to complete the data structures and functions in `pa3.c`.
+The tester will call `init_*`, `acquire_*`, and `release_*` functions as they are needed.
+You can modify `struct spinlock` and `struct mutex` to implement what you want to do.

 - The correctness testing will take a while, but is supposed to be finished within a minute.
 Taking longer than this time bound implies two possibilities;
-  - Your implementation performs too badly.
+  - Your implementation ~~sucks~~ performs too badly.
 You need to improve your implementation to pass the test.
   - Blocked indefinitely.
 Your implementation has some race conditions, making deadlocks and/or starvation.
 This should be fixed for sure.

 - The tester may generate an assertion failure.
-This also implies your implementation fails to provide the expected properties of the lock primitive.
+This also implies that your implementation fails to provide the expected property of the lock primitive.

-- You need to implement the spinlock and blocking mutex.
-The tester will call `init_*`, `acquire_*`, and `release_*` as they are needed, so complete those function.
-You can insert anything into `struct spinlock` and `struct mutex` as you need.

-- Use `compare_and_swap` in `atomic.h` to implement the spinlock.
+- Use `compare_and_swap()` in `atomic.h` to implement the spinlock.
+It is the atomic instruction that we discussed in the class.

-- To implement the blocking mutex, you should design a mechanism that puts a calling thread into sleep and wakes up waiting threads.
-Read the comments in the `pa3.c` file carefully for your implementation.
-Also, you may change `struct thread` for implementing the blocking mutex.
+- To implement the blocking mutex, you should design a mechanism that puts a calling thread into sleep and wakes up one of waiting threads.
+Read the comments in the `pa3.c` carefully for your implementation.
+Also, you may use `struct thread` as is or after modification.
-- When multiple threads try to acquire the blocking mutex that is already taken by some other thread, then their mutex acquisition should be handled in FCFS order.
+- When multiple threads try to acquire the blocking mutex that is already taken by some other thread, the mutex acquisition requests should be handled in FCFS order.
-- You may [eat your own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food); may use your spinlock implementation to synchronize waiting threads in the mutex.
+- You may [eat your own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food); you may, but are not restricted to, use your spinlock implementation to synchronize waiting threads in the mutex.

-- When you run the program with `-r` option, it will test your ring buffer implementation.
-Basically, the tester simulates n-producer 1-consumer situation, which is discussed in the class.
-The producers (i.e. generators) generates numbers and enqueue into the ring buffer by calling `enqueue_into_ringbuffer()`.
-The consumer (i.e., counter) gets numbers from the ring buffer by calling `dequeue_from_ringbuffer()`, and counts the numbers.
-Your implementation passes the test if and only if the numbers generated by the generators match to the numbers counted by the counter.
-Mismatching the numbers implies a fault in your implementation.
+- When you run the tester with `-r` option, it tests your ring buffer implementation.
+Basically, the tester simulates the n-producer 1-consumer situation that is discussed in the class.
+The producers (i.e. generators) generate integer numbers and enqueue them into the ring buffer by calling `enqueue_into_ringbuffer()`.
+The consumer (i.e., counter) counts the numbers by getting numbers from the ring buffer by calling `dequeue_from_ringbuffer()`.
+Your implementation will pass the test if and only if the numbers the generators generate match to the numbers the counter counts.
+Mismatching of the numbers indicates that your implementation fails to synchronize the generators and counter.

-- In implementing the ring buffer, you can modify `struct ringbuffer` as you need, but you should use `slots` and `nr_slots` **AS IS**, and uses `slots` to buffer values.
-Modification of this part will revoke your points for the ring buffer implementation.
+- To implement the ring buffer, you can modify `struct ringbuffer` as you need, but you should use `slots` and `nr_slots` **as is**; you should use `slots` to buffer values.
+Also do not try to replace this pointer variable with an array, or allocate your own buffer to store values.
+The failure for this restriction will revoke your points for the ring buffer implementation.

-- You can use any lock primitives that you implemented.
-Either/both spinlock and/or blocking mutex will be OK as long as your ring buffer runs properly.
+- You can eat as much dog food as you want to implement the ring buffer.
+Either/both spinlock and/or blocking mutex will be OK as long as your ring buffer runs correctly.

 - You may get bonus points by completing the following challenges.
-  - Implement a **blocking counting** semaphore, and realize the mutex with a binary semaphore configuration.
+  - Implement a **blocking counting** semaphore, and realize the mutex by initializing the semaphore with S=1.
-  - Realize the ring buffer as described on page 8 of 16.
-Synchronizatoin (3).
+  - Actualize the ring buffer using the counting and binary semaphores as described on page 8 of the lecture material #16.

 ### Restriction and tips